NAGAAA Player Rating Guidelines - Click To Download

 ALL USA SOFTBALL RULES SHALL APPLY EXCEPT AS MODIFIED HEREIN

-Player Registration: All players must register with a Government ID before taking the field.
-Players must register before the start of their division’s first double-elimination game to be eligible for the remainder of the tournament.
+All players must register with a Government ID before taking the field.
+Players must register before the end of pool play in their specific division of play to be eligible for the remainder of the tournament.

-Open Team Eligibility/Player Ratings: Team ratings will be calculated by adding the top 10 rated players.
-2018 NAGAAA ratings and guidelines will be in effect for the 2019 tournament.
+Team ratings will be calculated by adding the top 10 rated players.
+2019 NAGAAA ratings and guidelines will be in effect for the 2020 tournament.

 A Division – Individual Player rating 27 or less.
 Team Rating 270 or less.